Welcome to my website!

-In my research and teaching, I am interested in the cultural specificities of creative bordercrossings that take place at the intersections of literature, media, and art in a globalized and transcultural world.
-I believe that no form of human expression, whether analogue or digital, takes place in isolation.
-It is only through social interaction and self-reflective dialogues across borders that we can strive for our best potential as human beings.
+In my research and teaching I focus on the intersections that take place between literature, media, and the arts.
+I believe that it is only through social interactions and self-reflective dialogue across & beyond national and institutional borders that we can strive for our best potential as scholars, students, and artists.

-In 2017 I completed my Habilitation at TU Dortmund, where I received the venia legendi in American Literary and Cultural Studies with a thesis titled Ahab in Love: The Creative Reception of Moby-Dick in Popular Culture (in prepartion for publication).
+In November 2017, I completed my Habilitation at TU Dortmund University in Germany, where I received the venia legendi in American Literary and Cultural Studies with a Habilitation-thesis titled Ahab in Love: The Creative Reception of Moby-Dick in Popular Culture (in preparation for publication).

-I have previously taught as Assistant Professor of American Studies at TU Dortmund University, Germany, where I completed my PhD summa cum laude with a thesis titled Poetry Goes Intermedia: U.S.-amerikanische Lyrik des 20. und 21.
-Jahrhunderts (Francke Verlag 2010).
-I held the position of Visiting Professor of German at Oglethorpe University in Atlanta, USA, and as Interim Assistant Professor in the American Studies Department at Radboud University in Nijmegen, Netherlands.
-I was a Visiting Researcher at Harvard University and at the Melville Society Archive in New Bedford, at Emory University, SUNY New Paltz and in Woodstock, NY.
-I studied British and American Studies as well as Geography and Economic Studies at Karl-Franzens University Graz, Austria, where I completed my M.A. with a thesis titled Sound of Poetry: Contemporary American Performance Poets (Narr Verlag 2003).
+Previously, I have taught as Assistant Professor of American Studies at TU Dortmund University, where I completed my PhD summa cum laude with a thesis titled Poetry Goes Intermedia: U.S.-amerikanische Lyrik des 20. und 21.
+Jahrhunderts (2010).
+I taught as guest lecturer at Oglethorpe University in Atlanta, USA (2005-2006), as Visting Assistant Professor in the American Studies Department at Radboud University in Nijmegen, Netherlands (2009/2010).
+I was Visiting Researcher at Harvard University and at the Melville Society Archive in New Bedford (March 2012), aand at SUNY New Paltz (July-Aug 2000).

-- US Literary Studies, Cultural Studies and Media Studies from the 19th Century to the 21st Century
+- U.S. American Literature, Cultural Studies, and Media Studies: from the 19th to the 21st centuries

-If you are interested in collaborating across and beyond cultural and institutional borders, whether you are an artist, scholar, or both, please contact me at: email@example.com
+If you are interested in collaborating across and beyond cultural and institutional borders, please send an email to: firstname.lastname@example.org